numediart/TIPAA-SSL/README.md

   - some data processing and loading functions and other utilities
 - `app` contains the definition of the API endpoints that call the `DL_speech_tech` functions
 - `nginx` contains the configuration and Docker files for the deployment server
-- `data` contains different datasets, and also has to be populated after cloning the repository (see [here](https://www.notion.so/flowchase/Speech-datasets-818af2e4ea1749469194642f7226c0ff))
+- `data` contains different datasets: syllables, phonetics, and some audio files
 - `models` contains trained model checkpoints for the part of the processing pipeline which we train ourselves (dimensionality reduction + frame classifier)
 - `syllabipy` contains a tweaked version of the syllabipy package, used to syllabify sentences
 - `scripts` folder contains scripts that are used "offline", i.e. not used behind the API endpoints.
 E.g. script for